sungsoo-ahn/2025/_posts/2025-04-28-the-lottery-llm-hyperthesis.md

-**External Knowledge and Tools.** At each problem-solving step, Algorithm 1 initially determines whether to directly address the problem using the external knowledge base $\mathcal{D}$ or external tools $\mathcal{C}$.
-If affirmative, Algorithm 1 employs $g_\phi$ to analyze the problem $q$ and identify the requisite knowledge or tools for resolution.
-Subsequently, based on the generated requests, the retriever $\mathcal{R}$ searches for external knowledge $d \in \mathcal{D}$ or tool $c \in \mathcal{C}$ to furnish the necessary results.
+**External Knowledge and Tools.** During each phase of problem-solving, Algorithm 1 initially assesses whether the problem can be directly addressed using the external knowledge base $\mathcal{D}$ or external tools $\mathcal{C}$.
+If so, Algorithm 1 utilizes $g_\phi$ to evaluate the problem $q$ and ascertain the necessary knowledge or tools required for its resolution.
+Subsequently, based on the generated requests, the retriever $\mathcal{R}$ searches for external knowledge $d \in \mathcal{D}$ or tool $c \in \mathcal{C}$ to provide the requisite results.
 These supplementary results are then integrated with the problem $q$ for resolution by the model $g_\phi$.
-This design facilitates the utilization of Retrieval Augmented Generation (RAG) and external tools, such as arithmetic calculation functions, Internet search engines, and logic solvers, to address the problem $q$.
+This framework facilitates the application of Retrieval Augmented Generation (RAG) and external tools, such as arithmetic calculation functions, Internet search engines, and logic solvers, to effectively address the problem $q$.

-**External Memory.** The external memory $\mathcal{M}$ serves to store intermediate results during the reasoning process.
-When addressing different sub-problems, intermediate results can be stored in the external memory for reuse in subsequent steps.
-By interacting with the external memory, Algorithm 1 can replicate reasoning methods with working memory<d-cite key="wang2024symbolic"></d-cite>.
-The form of the `Divide_and_Conquer` function in Algorithm 1 is not restricted.
-Through meticulous design and programming, the recursive mechanism can implement basic operations such as MOV, COPY, JUMP, and WRITE and READ from the external memory, thereby simulating a Turing machine<d-cite key="Memory-Augmented-Turing"></d-cite>, as illustrated in Figure 3.
+**External Memory.** The external memory $\mathcal{M}$ functions as a repository for storing intermediate results throughout the reasoning process.
+When tackling various sub-problems, intermediate results can be stored in the external memory for reuse in subsequent steps.
+By interacting with the external memory, Algorithm 1 can emulate reasoning methods that utilize working memory<d-cite key="wang2024symbolic"></d-cite>.
+The structure of the `Divide_and_Conquer` function in Algorithm 1 is not constrained.
+Through careful design and programming, the recursive mechanism can execute fundamental operations such as MOV, COPY, JUMP, and WRITE and READ from the external memory, thereby simulating a Turing machine<d-cite key="Memory-Augmented-Turing"></d-cite>, as depicted in Figure 3.

 <figure style="text-align: center;">